mALAKa82973i/SbFYIQRY/2Yaug/NEq/academic-coaching_5nhK0_1747942830.md

 prompts you simple math problems quickly.
 Your goal is to answer as many problems as you can quickly.
 Notice that because they don't penalize you for inputting wrong answers, try to not guess your answers.

-One thing I hope you notice is that as you try to get faster at these simple math problems, you will start noticing in the form of 97 + 45 = (100 - 3) + 45 = 143, but I would highly recommend trying to figure out what tricks work for _you_.
+in the form of 97 + 45 = (100 - 3) + 45 = 143, but I would highly recommend trying to figure out what tricks
+work for _you_.
 If you find that you aren't improving anymore, maybe then it might be worth to search up some